Online Engineering Programs in Virginia

 The faculty of the programs includes experienced professionals who are leaders in areas such as cloud computing, data science, web science, computational biology, machine learning, and more.

-At the end of the program, graduates can pursue opportunities such as computer systems analysts, computer programmers, database administrators, software developers, and web administrators, among many such roles.
+At the end of the program, graduates can pursue opportunities such as computer systems analysts, computer programmers, database administrators, software developers, and web administrators, among many other such roles.

 • Location: Norfolk, VA